MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 - Contoso has one main datacenter (`contoso-datacenter`).
 The datacenter is located in New York City in the eastern United States.
 - Contoso has three additional local branches across the United States.
-- The main datacenter is connected to the internet with a fiber-optic Metro Ethernet connection (500 Mbps).
+- The main datacenter is connected to the internet with a fiber-optic Metro Ethernet connection (500 megabits per second).
 - Each branch is connected locally to the internet by using business-class connections with IPsec VPN tunnels back to the main datacenter.
 The setup allows Contoso's entire network to be permanently connected and optimizes internet connectivity.
 - The main datacenter is fully virtualized with VMware.
 Contoso has two ESXi 6.5 virtualization hosts that are managed by vCenter Server 6.5.
 - Contoso uses Active Directory for identity management.
 Contoso uses DNS servers on the internal network.